The following list is a compilation of the most common questions we receive from prospective members, from all over the world.

 All organizations that have signed the OIN license agreement prior to the Table 13 announcement will continue to have access to the OIN cross-license in Tables 0-12 free of charge, consistent with OIN’s past practice of offering a free cross-license in those technologies.
 Only the organizations that have more than $10 million USD in revenue and opt into OIN 2.0 will be subject to the OIN 2.0 annual participation fee.

 OIN 2.0 will commence with the release of OIN’s next Linux System update (Table 13) on January 27, 2026.
-This update will expand the scope of OIN’s cross-license yet again with important and widely adopted OSS technologies.
+This update will expand the scope of OIN’s cross-license yet again with important and widely adopted Open Source Software (OSS) technologies.

 OIN community members that opt into OIN 2.0 view Open Source as a critical driver of innovation, are confident with OIN’s stewardship, and appreciate the value of OIN’s patent cross-license that protects the use and development of OSS as it evolves.
 Ensuring the continued protection of OSS from patent threats over time requires an organization to manage updates to the Linux System definition while also growing the network of participants in the community.